-For those whose gender identity doesn’t align with their biological sex, proactive fertility considerations are especially important.
-Gender-affirming hormone therapy and other aspects of gender transition can have a significant impact on a person’s ability to produce healthy sperm and create a pregnancy later in life.
-Read on to understand more about fertility and sperm freezing for trans women.
+For those whose gender identity doesn’t align with their biological sex, proactive fertility preservation is especially important for family-building.
+Gender-affirming hormone therapy and other aspects of gender transition can have a significant impact on a person’s fertility and ability to produce healthy sperm.
+Proactive fertility testing and sperm freezing can help with fertility preservation and create a pregnancy later in life.

 While we’ll be using the phrases “trans women” and “transgender women” here, this guide applies to any sperm-producing person considering gender transition, regardless of identity.